 My goal is to make privacy more available, accessible, and practical to those interested.
 This may take a number of forms including synthesizing research papers, covering privacy-preserving technologies, addressing the gap between legislation and implementation, or showing ways to start a privacy career.

-I live in Washington state with my partner and our Coton de Tuléar puppy (Bru).
+I live in Washington state with my partner and our Coton de Tuléar (Bru).
 I recently graduated with my M.S., Cybersecurity from Georgia Tech where I currently support the Privacy for Professionals course offered by Peter Swire and DeBrae Kennedy-Mayo.
 In my copious free time, I enjoy baking, hiking, and ignoring more hobbies than I can remember.